Curacao scuba diving offers something for everyone. With wall dives, wreck dives and shore dives, you should be able to find something you like.

 The Tugboat is located in the Curacao Underwater Marine Park and is accessible both by boat and from shore.
 It is close to a steep drop off so divers can do the wall first and then check out the tugboat towards the end of their dive.
 The wall starts about 150 yards from shore.

 The tugboat is now covered with huge coral formations of brain coral, sponges and star coral.
 Average depth at the wreck itself is about 15 feet with visibility usually close to 100 feet.
 The site is accessible to all levels of divers.
 If you go out to the wall, there can be some current so inexperienced divers should be cautious.
 Expect to see morays, trumpetfish, soldierfish, snappers, parrotfish and more.

 This is certainly a unique site to add to your Curacao scuba diving itinerary.
 Starting as an artificial reef project in the 1960's, you'll now find cars, trucks and earth-moving equipment, some dating back to the 1940's.
-This is a shore dive located right off of Breezes Resort.
+This is a shore dive located right off of Sunscape Resort (formerly Breezes, where we stayed).
 You can also reach it from the public beach, Marie Pompoen, next door.

 The Car Pile is in 60 to 125 feet of water so it is more suitable for experienced divers.
 Current is usually light at the site.
 Visibility is usually around 75-100 feet.
 It makes for some great photo opportunities but be careful of sharp edges.

 The wrecks are now covered with corals and sponges and you can find lots of fish hiding out in the wrecks.
 Expect to see trunkfish, spotted drum, turtles, angelfish, lobster and silversides.